okta/okta-sdk-dotnet/docs/UserApi.md

 <a name="expirepasswordandgettemporarypassword"></a>
 # **ExpirePasswordAndGetTemporaryPassword**
-> TempPassword ExpirePasswordAndGetTemporaryPassword (string userId)
+> TempPassword ExpirePasswordAndGetTemporaryPassword (string userId, bool? revokeSessions = null)

 Expire Password and Set Temporary Password

-This operation transitions the user to the status of `PASSWORD_EXPIRED` so that the user is required to change their password at their next login, and also sets the user's password to a temporary password returned in the response.
+Expires a user's password and transitions the user to the status of `PASSWORD_EXPIRED` so that the user is required to change their password at their next login, and also sets the user's password to a temporary password returned in the response

 ### Example
 ```csharp